Gettysburg Address Memorial and Abraham Lincoln Statue

 November 19, 1863

 Location.
 39° 49.723′ N, 77° 13.858′ W. Marker is in Gettysburg, Pennsylvania, in Adams County.
-Marker is on Baltimore Street, on the right when traveling north.
+Memorial is on Baltimore Street, on the right when traveling north.
+Memorial is in front of the Adams County Public Library.
 Touch for map.
-Memorial is in front of the Adams County Public Library.
 Marker is at or near this postal address: 140 Baltimore Street, Gettysburg PA 17325, United States of America.
+Touch for directions.